sanjanasitaraman0109/Linear-regression-model-Drill-time/README.md

 # Linear-regression-model-Drill
 In mining engineering, holes are often drilled through rock, using drill bits.
 As a drill hole gets deeper, additional rods are added to the drill.
 The business problem relates to whether drilling is faster using dry drilling holes or wet drilling holes.
+Using dry drilling holes involves forcing compressed air down the drill rods to flush the cuttings and drive the hammer.
+Using wet drilling holes involves forcing water rather than air down the hole.
+Data have been collected from a sample of 50 drill holes that contains measurements of the time to drill each additional 5 feet (in minutes), the depth (in feet), and whether the hole was a dry drilling hole or a wet drilling hole